-Soccer for teenagersĀ – How to train?
+Soccer for teenagers – How to train?

 Soccer is one of the sports with the highest participation rates among children and adolescents globally.
 (1) Its practice has clear benefits for the body.
-This is because it is one of theĀ types of cardioĀ that allows the development of skills of agility, strength, self-confidence as well as participation in team play.
+This is because it is one of the types of cardio that allows the development of skills of agility, strength, self-confidence as well as participation in team play.
 In a soccer routine for teenagers, self-confidence and involvement in team play are encouraged.

 Adolescence is the golden age for developing skills in soccer.
 Essential for those young people who wish to stand out and classify in a sporting activity.
 At best, recruiters select the privileged to participate in youth soccer development programs.